TheCaduceus/tg-upload/README.md

 --split_file - Split file in given bytes, accepts only size & requires path using path flag.
 --combine - Restore original file using part files produced by tg-upload.
 Accepts one or more paths.
 --convert - Convert any image into JPEG format.
---frame - Captue a frame from a video file at given time & save as .jpg file, accepts only time (in seconds) & video file path using path flag.
+--frame - Capture a frame from a video file at given time & save as .jpg file, accepts only time (in seconds) & video file path using path flag.
 ```

 <a name="flag-7"></a>